How to Prepare For Daylight Savings

-A Little About Daylight Savings Time
+A Little About Daylight Saving Time

 DST was first instituted in the United States in 1918, but it was so unpopular that it only lasted for seven months before being repealed.
 During World War II, Franklin Roosevelt reinstituted DST under the title “War Time.”
 After the war, the United States kept DST, but it caused some confusion, with some states choosing to observe it and others choosing not to.

-How Daylight Savings Time Impacts Health
+How Daylight Saving Time Impacts Health

 You might be thinking “What harm can a one-hour adjustment to your routine do?”
 Well, a recent study linked the spring DST change to a 6% increase in the risk of fatal car accidents nationwide.
-Other studies have linked the time change to increased risk of heart failure and depression.
+Other studies have linked the time change to an increased risk of heart failure and depression.